 NetZEB Dissemination and Outreach Support knowledge transfer and market adoption of NetZEBs on national and international levels.

-The first PhD training workshop to provide specialist training to PhD students participating in the Task will be held June 20-25, 2011 in Montreal, Canada, in conjunction with the ASHRAE 2010 summer conference.
-This is joint activity with SHC Task 41 is for current PhD students and advanced Master's students to gain a thorough understanding of NetZEBs and their fundamental principles.
-The widereaching scope will fill gaps for both engineers and architects in subject areas of engineering and mathematical theories, modeling (methods and tools), and design and architectural perspectives.
-Also in 2010, Task brochures were developed and posted on the Task's SHC web page.
+The first PhD training workshop to provide specialist training to PhD students participating in the Task was held in Montreal, Canada, from June 20 - 25, 2011 in conjunction with the ASHRAE 2011 summer conference.
+This was joint activity with SHC Task 41 targeting current PhD students and advanced Master's students to provide them an opportunity to gain a thorough understanding of NetZEBs and their fundamental principles.
+The widereaching scope filled gaps for both engineers and architects in subject areas of engineering and mathematical theories, modeling (methods and tools), and design and architectural perspectives.